Kotlin/dokka/docs-developer/README.md

 docker run --rm -it -p 8000:8000 -v ./docs-developer/src/doc:/docs squidfunk/mkdocs-material
 ```

+This will build the docs and start a web server under [localhost:8000/Kotlin/dokka](http://localhost:8000/Kotlin/dokka/).

 ### Livereload server

 Alternatively, you can run a livereload server that automatically rebuilds documentation on every change: